aparihar1984/Module-1-Kickstarter-Analysis-Redo/README.md

-# Module-1-Kickstarter-Analysis-Redo
+# An Analysis of Kickstarter Campaigns.
-Reviewing Course Material Starting with Module 1 Redo
+## Reviewing Course Material Starting with Module 1 Redo
+### Review of Microsoft Excel and Starting with GitHub!